Frequently Asked Questions

 slurmstepd: error: Detected 1 oom-kill event(s)

-then your job triggered Linux’s Out of Memory Killer process.
+then your job triggered Linux’s Out of Memory (OOM) Killer process.
 This means that it tried to use more memory than allocated to the job.
-The seff
+The seff command (Slurm job efficiency) also provides some information on resource utilization:

-[user@infer1 ~]$ seff 1447
+[user@tinkercliffs1 ~]$ seff 1447

 Job ID: 1447

-Cluster: infer
+Cluster: tinkercliffs

 User/Group: someuser/someuser